 Natural gas is a form of energy from deep beneath the earth’s surface.
 It burns cleaner than other fossil fuels and is a cost-effective, reliable, and readily available energy source for heating your home.

 Are you considering switching to natural gas?
 We’ll help you make the right decision about how to keep your house warm.
-Here’s some information about how to convert your home to natural gas.
+Read on to learn some information about how to convert your home to natural gas, or design your own energy plan now!

 Natural gas is a convenient, safe alternative to other types of fuels.
 Your home will benefit from the energy-efficiency and eco-friendliness of natural gas.
 You’ll have more peace of mind knowing you and your family have a reliable energy source.